ouspg/CompSec/Lab2_Network/README.md

 ### Particularly in tasks 1 and 2:

 ***To be able to complete these tasks,*** you will need to explain *why things are happening*.
-Each answer, which is giving only pure commands or code is automatically though as incompleted or insufficient.
+Each answer, which is giving only pure commands or code is automatically thought of as incompleted or insufficient.

 We are aware, that some answers are already available out there.